SEXTORTION/WEBCAM BLACKMAIL SCAM HELP.

 The form is completely secure.
 No information can be seen by 3rd parties.

-We ask for your details purely so we can inform you of any updates or contact you for more information or clarifications if needed.
+We ask for your details purely so we can inform you of any updates or contact you for more information if needed.
 The only people who see this are the site staff.
 The steps will follow once the form is completed.
+We advise you to not use any Microsoft based email addresses as you may not receive the steps if you do.